-Paleolithic, after the discovery of Homo habilis, had lengthened its origin trespassing in the Pliocene, so often we find Authors that give the Paleolithic origins with different datations from each other.
+The Paleolithic, after the discovery of Homo habilis, had stretched its origin trespassing into the Pliocene, and for this reason we often find authors who give the origin of the Paleolithic with different dates from each other.

-The Origin of Man (Homo habilis) is field of study of paleontology and covers the Pliocene, when the last hominid was an Australopithecus.
+The origin of man (of Homo habilis) is subject of study of paleontology and concerns the Pliocene, in which the last pre-Homo hominid was an Australopithecus.

-The discoveries of species of australopithecines have increased considerably in recent years, as their remains have been found in Africa, in areas where the climatic conditions are particularly favorable to the preservation of bones.
+The discoveries of Australopithecus species have increased considerably in recent years, as their remains have been found in Africa, in areas where climatic conditions are particularly favorable to the preservation of bones.

-The statements of some Authors that the last australopithecines fabricated stone tools do not convince everyone, and some say that the author was Homo habilis, the first maker of artifacts.
+The assertions of some Authors that the last australopithecus manufactured lithic tools do not convince all, and some Author asserts that the author was Homo habilis, the first maker of artifacts.

-My engagement in publishing studies on the Paleolithic is always directed to the spiritual culture that includes the art (sculpture, painting, art applied for decoration of tools, for the hunting etc.) and hypotheses on religion closely linked to art, as well as decoration of graves and hypotheses about religious rites, with prosecution for evolution of historical times.
+My engagement in the publication of studies on the Paleolithic looks always at the spiritual culture, that comprises the art (sculpture, painting, applied art for decoration of tools, for the hunting, etc.) and the hypotheses about the religion closely connected to the art, like also the decoration of graves and the hypotheses about the rituals of cult, with prosecution for evolution of the historical times.

-I wish to all readers the pleasure of knowing new discoveries, hoping that some will be also described in these pages in the current year 2017.
+I wish all the readers the pleasure of knowing new discoveries, hoping that some of them will also find space in these pages in the 2017 which just began.